utopia-rise/godot-kotlin-native/GETTING_STARTED.md

 }
 ```

-We created a windows, linux and macOs build for our library with *debug* configuration, and set source dir as `src/main/kotlin`
+We created a windows, linux, macos, android and ios build for our library with *debug* configuration, and set source dir as `src/main/kotlin`

 ## Kotlin code